redis/docs/content/operate/rs/release-notes/rs-7-4-6-releases/rs-7-4-6-tba.md

 - For Redis Enterprise 7.2.4 and 7.4.2 clusters, upgrade Redis 6.0 databases to Redis 7.2.
 Before you upgrade your databases, see the list of [Redis 7.2 breaking changes]({{< relref "/operate/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-52#redis-72-breaking-changes" >}}) and update any applications that connect to your database to handle these changes.

+### Upcoming changes

+#### Default image change for Redis Enterprise Software containers

+Starting with version 7.6, Redis Enterprise Software containers with the image tag `x.y.z-build` will be based on RHEL instead of Ubuntu.

+This change will only affect you if you use containers outside the official [Redis Enterprise for Kubernetes]({{<relref "/operate/kubernetes">}}) product and use Ubuntu-specific commands.

+To use Ubuntu-based images after this change, you can specify the operating system suffix in the image tag.
+For example, use the image tag `7.4.2-216.focal` instead of `7.4.2-216`.

 ### Supported platforms

 The following table provides a snapshot of supported platforms as of this Redis Enterprise Software release.
 See the [supported platforms reference]({{< relref "/operate/rs/references/supported-platforms" >}}) for more details about operating system compatibility.